 - Disney's The Luck of the Irish is full of these.
 Henry Gibson, Marita Geraghty, and Timothy Omundson, just to name three.
 All Americans.

 - In The Boondock Saints, American Norman Reedus plays one of two Irish twin brothers.
 Irish-American Sean Patrick Flanery plays the other.
 In the second movie they seem to be doing the accent intentionally badly.

 - American Aidan Quinn and Danish Connie Nielsen in A Shine of Rainbows

-- Most of the flashback scenes in Angel contain some dreadful examples of Oireland including a delightful buxom wench played by Christina Hendricks who sounds - well - not Irish.
+- Most of the flashback scenes in Angel contain some dreadful examples of Oireland, including a delightful buxom wench played by American Christina Hendricks who sounds - well - not Irish.

 - None of the characters who appeared in the brief 'Peter in Ireland arc' in Heroes were portrayed by Irish actors (and it shows), though one was an Irish-American, and another was Dominic Keating, who is half Irish, although he was raised in England.
 Two seasons later we had American Robert Knepper playing Samuel.

 - Burn Notice has both a regular and an in-universe example.
 Brit Gabrielle Anwar plays former-IRA Fiona Glennane; however, you'd be forgiven for not noticing, as she adopts another, American-ish accent in the second episode (and her original Irish accent was bad enough that it comes as a relief).
 American Jeffrey Donovan plays American Michael Westen, who uses a cover as Irish terrorist Michael McBride.
 Also, Michael's Irish accent is so good, Fiona's brother Sean tells him his American accent is "a bit dodgy".